Yakuhito/GreenWeb.js/docs/standard-coin.md

 ## copyWith

-Used to create a new `StandardCoin` object that inherits some of its properties from the instance that it was called on.
-Overwirte properties by giving them as arguments.
+Used to create a new `StandardCoin` object that inherits some of its properties from the instance on which it was called.
+Overwrite properties by giving them as arguments.

 ### Definition